zhanghevhhe/Keithley-2182-Kelvinion-Resistance-measurement-system/README.md

 3. Connect keithley 3706A to GPIB-USB-HS with GPIB cable.
 4. Connect Kelvinion from the Serial port with computer.
 (GPIB or USB also work)
 5. Connect the thermometers, heaters to Kelvinion.
+6. Open NI MAX to check all the instruments are connected to the computer.
+You may have to download the newest GPIB drive if the GPIB instruments are not visible.

 ## Resistance measure